jaydoshi94/product-portfolio/ERP Retail & Operations Management.md

 ---

 ## 🧭 Context
-- CoreOps ERP was developed to automate and centralize retail operations — covering purchases, inventory, and sales across their warehouses.
+- ERP product was developed to automate and centralize retail operations — covering purchases, inventory, and sales across the client's warehouses.
-- It serves distributors and retail clients managing high-volume transactions.
+- It serves distributors and retail customers managing high-volume transactions.

 ---